flycheck/flycheck/README.md

 - `FlyC`: No errors in the current buffer.
 - `FlyC*`: The syntax check is currently running.
 - `FlyC:3/4`: There are three errors and four warnings in the current buffer.
+- `FlyC-`: Automatic checker selection did not find a suitable checker.
 - `FlyC!`: The syntax check failed.
 Inspect the `*Messages*` buffer for details.
 - `FlyC?`: The syntax check had a dubious result.
 The definition of the checker